dawnmil/JavaScript-DigitalClock-Lab/README.md

 JavaScript Implementation:  Follow the below steps to build out your functional clock

 1. First, we need a function that will start the clock time every time we open the page.
 Follow the below steps.
-If needed, you can see how this is done further below.

 	a.
 In myClock.js, create a function called "startMyDigitalClock" which takes no arguments.
 	b.
 In the startTime function statements block, create a variable called "today", and set it equal to a new instance of Date, represented by "new Date()".